 Both active and passive tests are available in the following testing lengths: Short-term and long-term.

-- A short-term test monitors your radon levels for about two to seven days.
+- A short-term test monitors your radon levels for about three to seven days.
 Because of the length, short-term tests are usually the more common choice among homeowners.
-However, since the level of radon in your home is known to fluctuate, experts suggest that if you choose to perform a short-term test, you should administer the test twice for increased accuracy.
+Learn more about the AprilAire Short-Term Radon Test Kit here.

 - A long-term test is one that monitors your home’s radon levels for three to 12 months.
 Because the levels of radon in your home are known to fluctuate, a long-term test can account for potential changes in levels due to its longer monitoring time.